CHRI-Lab/ROSAnnotator/README.md

    Both the front end and the back end are hosted locally in a Docker container.
 Once the server is up and running, you can access the [web app](http://localhost:5173/) at `http://localhost:5173/`.

+6. **Sample Data**

+   We provided a sample ROSBag and a sample codebook in the folder "data-samples".
+The codebook needs to be in JSON format.

 ## Usage Guide
 1. **Import Data**